-For the last three years, I have worked as a contract psychotherapist for Children's Administration.
+Before I worked as a psychotherapist, I worked as a contract psychotherapist for Children's Administration for three years.
 Before that, I worked for several years as a residential counselor in a group home for adults, and as a clinical case manager in an outpatient community mental health agency working with chronically mentally ill individuals.
 I have also worked to help homeless veterans find housing.

 My first internship was at the Seattle Veterans’ Hospital and the second one was as an outpatient Child and Family Therapist, at Navos.
 I am a member of the National Association of Social Work.